binte/tf-initial-setup/README.rst

     terraform plan -var-file="environments/dev/dev.tfvars"

 4. Setup CI pipeline
+    #.
 On the first execution, authorisation shall be granted to the pipeline, because of the need to read values from the Pipeline group library.

 5. Set main branch policies, enforcing:
-    #.a mandatory review,
+    #. a mandatory review,
-    #.running the CI pipeline as a build validation step.
+    #. running the CI pipeline as a build validation step.

 6. Create the CI/CD pipeline that applies the plan.
     On the first execution, authorisation shall be granted to the pipeline, because of the need to read values from the Pipeline group library.